pmlmodelling/oceanVal/docs/source/how_to_use.rst

 - `obs_variable`: A string specifying the name of the variable in the observational data files.
 - `climatology`: A boolean indicating whether the observational data is a climatology.

+Note: if you do not provide `obs_variable`, oceanVal will assume there is only one variable in the observational data files, and will use that variable for validation.

 The following optional parameters can also be specified:

 - `source_info`: Additional information about the source of the data (e.g. publication details)